 gain distributions during the year.
 If you are a shareholder in a Wells Fargo

-income will be reported to you on Form 1099-DIV starting in tax year 2012.
+income will be reported to you on this form.*

-The following table will outline how to report 1099-DIV information on your
+The following table outlines how to report 1099-DIV information on your

 federal tax return:

 The number shown in box 1a is the total of your income dividends and short-term

 capital gain distributions.
 Report the total of your ordinary dividends

 1040, line 9a, "Ordinary dividends," if you are not required to complete